Which Of These Is An Extensive Property Of A Substance

 Understanding the distinction between extensive and intensive properties is more than an academic exercise; it underpins accurate measurement, reliable scaling, and sound decision‑making across chemistry, engineering, environmental science, and thermodynamics.
 By recognizing that extensive properties depend on the amount of matter—adding together when systems combine—and that intensive properties remain invariant, practitioners can:

 In practice, the thoughtful application of these concepts enables the transition from bench‑top experiments to full‑scale production, supports rigorous environmental assessments, and provides the foundation for thermodynamic analyses that respect the conservation of energy and matter.
-By keeping the extensive/intensive framework at the forefront of experimental design and data analysis, scientists and engineers can deal with complex systems with confidence and precision.
+By keeping the extensive/intensive framework at the forefront of experimental design and data analysis, scientists and engineers can figure out complex systems with confidence and precision.